 Important Things To Understand About Scales and Modes

-In case you haven’t figured it out yet, the vast majority of scales out there are based on one foundational scale, but the order of the notes are switched around, which creates an entirely different sound and quality.
+Like I said in my article on rock guitar scales, In case you haven’t figured it out yet, the vast majority of scales out there are based on one foundational scale, but the order of the notes is switched around, which creates an entirely different sound and quality.

-It’s really quite amazing that all you have to do is change the order of the notes to produce an entirely different sound.
+It’s really quite amazing that all you have to do is change the order of the notes to produce an entirely different sound and all scales are movable as well (my article on that).

 And in my opinion, it makes things a lot less confusing, because once you memorize just three different scales, you basically have an idea of how to construct around 18 other scales from just three.